tidy-finance/environment/README.md

   b. `"PATH"` on Windows: `"C:/Users/<User>/AppData/Local/r-reticulate/r-reticulate/pyenv/pyenv-win/versions/3.10.11/python.exe"` where `<User>` is your user name
 1. Tell `renv` to install all required packages: `renv::restore()`

+We decided to use Python version 3.10.11, after many trial and errors to set-up the environment that we used to write [Tidy Finance with Python](https://www.tidy-finance.org/python/) and maintain [Tidy Finance with R](https://www.tidy-finance.org/r/) using both Windows and Mac.

 ## Set Environment Variables

 We use environment variables to secretly store our WRDS login credentials.